-OST 164 Text Editing Applications 3 0 0 3
+OST 164 Text Editing Applications 3 0 0

 This course provides a comprehensive study of editing skills needed in the workplace.
 Emphasis is placed on grammar, punctuation, sentence structure, proofreading, and editing.
 Upon completion, students should be able to use reference materials to compose and edit text.
+This course is also available through the Virtual Learning Community (VLC).